SuperElastix/ElastixModelZoo/models/Par0047/README.md

 `elastix` version: 4.801

-Parameter files:

-See Github link below

-* Groupwise Registration, using PCAmetric2
+For Groupwise Registration PCAmetric2 was used.

-See Github link below

 ###  Command line calls